Emily Ratajkowski Looks Stunning In Ab-Bearing Ensemble At ‘GQ Australia’ Men Of The Year Awards

 Actress and model Emily Ratajkowski ventured to Australia where she donned a slightly more modest look for last night’s GQ Australia Men of the Year Awards, though her rock hard abs were still on full display.

 The 27-year-old bikini designer looked extremely chic, attending the awards ceremony in what Vogue labeled as a “refined, hippy-minded outfit” from the Paco Rabanne Spring 2019 collection.
-The two-piece ensemble featured a long-sleeved, red and black checkered turtle neck cardigan, which the model had only partially buttoned–revealing her incredibly toned mid-section.
+The two-piece ensemble featured a long-sleeved, red and black checkered turtleneck cardigan, which the model had only partially buttoned–revealing her incredibly toned mid-section.
 A shimmering, tile-print maxi skirt sat low on her hips that featured a daring thigh-high slit.

 Emily paired the striking look with a pair of delicate strappy silver sandals, leaving the attention solely on the clothing’s eclectic and elegant mix of patterns.
 Her signature brown tresses were tucked to give the illusion of a messy bob haircut that fell just above her shoulders.
-She completed the look with a dark, winged eye liner and nude glossy lip.
+She completed the look with a dark, winged eyeliner and nude glossy lip.

 But her attendance to last night’s award show was not just to showcase her bold fashion choice–the I Feel Pretty actress also received GQ’s International Woman of the Year award.

 “I think Woman of the Year is a pretty crazy title.
 But what I think about what’s important in 2018 for both men and women, it’s about defying stereotypes,” Emily said during her acceptance speech.
 “It’s about being multifaceted.
 It’s about wearing a string bikini on the beach, and at a protest.
 I don’t think that any of us have to limit ourselves into a box, or the perception that anyone tries to force on you.
-Hopefully men and women across Australia will take that to heart.”
+Hopefully, men and women across Australia will take that to heart.”

 According to News.com.au, the magazine chose to honor Ratajkowski with the award not only because of her beauty, but because of her position in the modern feminist movement, spreading body positivity and “a ruthless, no-holds-barred approach to sexual equality,” to which she has received both applause and criticism for.